 The University’s faculties oversee the quality of degrees and award the degrees.
 Applications for the right to pursue a doctoral degree are submitted to one of the doctoral programmes.
-Each individual programme may include doctoral students from various faculties.
+Each individual programme may include doctoral researchers from various faculties.

 The doctoral degree comprises the doctoral thesis and studies that support research work.
 If you work on your degree full-time, you can complete it in four years.